Follow Through on Financial Goals

 Have you made some extra money on the side recently?
 Are you being faithful to reapportion all of it correctly?

 One of the reasons I started Debt Free Adventure was to make extra money.
 Once the money started trickling in, I noticed that the proceeds were just being diluted in my checking account.
-Instead of letting the money continue on purposeless I made the commitment to channel every dollar earned into a separate ING Direct savings account dubbed “Side Hustle”.
+Instead of letting the money continue on purposeless I made the commitment to channel every dollar earned into a separate Capital One 360 savings account dubbed “Side Hustle”.
 Now every time I earn money from one of the multiple income streams, 100% goes into the separate fund… not to be touched.
 Soon I plan to create an LLC for my online endeavors at which time I will open a business bank account.
 By separating the money now, it will make it easier on me when I go to move.

 Have you recently refinanced your home to a lower rate?
 Don’t forget to properly employ the monthly savings?

 My friend, & fellow blogger “K” has graciously allowed me to share the story of his recent mortgage refinance story.
 He just refinanced his mortgage from a 6.5% interest rate down to 5.2%.
 He reduce his monthly mortgage payment by $150.
-Since he is already used to that money being spent each month, instead of letting that money get lost in translation, K plans to create a new ING Direct savings account & fund every month.
+Since he is already used to that money being spent each month, instead of letting that money get lost in translation, K plans to create a new Capital One 360 savings account & fund every month.
 What he stands to realize is $1,800 every year!

 Here is the record of our recent IM chat discussing the matter…